What does it take to strengthen your sex life?

 And God did.
 Now allow the memories of the past and the vows you took to ignite a fresh fire and direct your priorities.

-*I know some of you reading this are the higher drive spouse.
+*I know some of you reading this are the higher drive spouse who could use some tips on how to strengthen your sex life.
 Next week I’ll have some tips for the higher-drive wife, be sure to check it out.
 Update.
 Here it is – To The Wife with a Higher Sex Drive